 You may also be considering a multigym.
 It is more expensive, but it is a good alternative for someone who is just starting out.
 Free weights require you to know certain activities, but a multigym is designed to assist you through specific exercises.
 The downside is that a multigym has a limited variety of exercises, which may leave you feeling bored as you progress.

-Equipment is available at sporting goods stores, discount stores, small athletic equipment retailers, and through websites.
-Visit some stores to find options that feel best for you.
+Equipment is available at sporting goods stores, small athletic equipment retailers, and through websites.
+Visit different stores to find options that feel best for you.

 A cheaper alternative is to work from a book, DVD, or website.